-CARS.COM — If you're among the millions who crave the ability to seamlessly link your smartphone to your vehicle, many model-year 2016 vehicles can satisfy that desire with Apple CarPlay and Android Auto.
+CARS.COM — If you're among the millions who crave the ability to seamlessly link your smartphone to your car, many model-year 2016 vehicles can satisfy that desire with Apple CarPlay and Android Auto.

 Related: Which 2016 Cars Have Apple Car Play?

 Android Auto allows users to control smartphone functions such as text messaging, navigation and music via their car's dashboard touch-screen, steering-wheel buttons and voice commands.
+Navigation can be controlled via apps like Google Maps or Waze, while Google Assistant and numerous other apps are also available for other tasks.
 The system is scheduled to become available on more than 40 vehicles during the 2016 model year.

 These late-availability additions will be updated on 2016 cars already sold.
 Owners will be able to get the connectivity later either via an update they perform themselves or at the dealership.

 For example, Ford says that later this year it will make a software update available for its Sync 3 infotainment system that will allow vehicle owners to use Android Auto and CarPlay.